tochinet/StreamCommandParser/readme.md

 The [original version](https://github.com/scogswell/ArduinoSerialCommand) of this library was written by [Steven Cogswell](http://awtfy.com) and published on May 23, 2011 in his blog post ["A Minimal Arduino Library for Processing Serial Commands"](http://husks.wordpress.com/2011/05/23/a-minimal-arduino-library-for-processing-serial-commands/)).

-StreamCommandParser is a heavily modified version with smaller footprint and a cleaned up code by Stefan Rado.
+This version was forked from [a heavily modified version](https://github.com/kroimon/Arduino-SerialCommand) with smaller footprint and a cleaned up code by Stefan Rado.

 ### 2. Refactoring from [qCommand](https://github.com/qnimble/qCommand):